Annual report December 2018 download here

-Hubert Weisrock was busily involved in organising youth groups, camps and bike tours in his homeland of Germany.
-His 25 years as technical officer on all types of mercantile and passenger ships took him many times around the world.
+Hubert Weisrock has always been an active member of the community, organising youth groups, camps and bike tours in his homeland of Germany before moving to Australia.
+His 25 years as a technical officer on merchant and passenger ships took him many times around the world.
 In September 1991, while still working full time on ships, he and his wife Anna started to build a mud brick house in Woodend.
 After his retirement in 2002 he wandered into the Neighbourhood House, where his passion for photography, gardening, walking and cycling, and DIY was soon put to good use.